MuradBinnatzada/Weapon-Inventory-Management/README.md

 This is a database for a 'gun shop' which includes different types of weapons and the important information about them.
-Has some scriptes for automations.
+Has some scripts for automations.